N2O-SSA

 description

-• Develop TREX-QCLAS-chamber system for a high precision monitoring of N2O fluxes and emitted N2O isotopic composition from soils.
+• Develop TREX-QCLAS-chamber system for high precision monitor of N2O fluxes and emitted N2O isotopic composition from soils

-• Compile N2O flux and isotope data from studies in sub-Saharan Africa and other tropical regions, and – in combination with campaign measurements – analyze data to understand the drivers of N2O production and consumption.
+• Compile N2O flux and isotope data from studies in sub-Saharan Africa and other tropical regions, and - in combination with campaign measurements - analyse data to understand drivers of N2O production and consumption

-• Use data science approaches for modeling and spatiotemporal upscaling, in order to predict future emissions and promote the development of targeted mitigation strategies.
+• Use data science approaches for modelling and spatiotemporal upscaling, in order to predict future emissions and promote the development of targeted mitigation strategies

 Gallery